 Corn Gluten Meal.
-Applied as a pre-emergent weed killer, corn gluten meal has been shown to inhibit the growth of dandelions, crabgrass and many other weeds.
+Applied as a pre-emergent weed killer, corn gluten has been shown to inhibit the growth of dandelions, crabgrass and many other weeds.
 Warning: Do not apply until all garden seeds have germinated.

 Water is a major component of our bodies and a source of life for ourselves, animals and plants.
 It is a precious resource.
 However, each year millions of gallons are wasted by unwise watering, by watering plants at the wrong time and in the wrong way.
 As organic gardeners, we can all take steps, no matter where we live, to reduce water usage – yet, still have a beautiful garden (see Easy Ways to Conserve Water).
 Here are some practical tips on waterwise gardening:

-• Use rain barrels to collect and store rainwater.
+- Use rain barrels to collect and store rainwater.
 It’s free and can be used in the garden during the heat of the summer.

 - Add plenty of decomposed organic matter.
 Compost helps the soil hold water and adds needed nutrients to the soil.

 - Spread plenty of mulch.
-Not only does a thick layer of mulch (up to 3 inches) protect the plants’ roots from drying out, but it also keeps weeds in check (see Mulching for a Healthy Landscape).
+Not only does a thick layer of mulch — up to 3 inches — protect the plants’ roots from drying out, but it also keeps weeds in check (see Mulching for a Healthy Landscape).

 - Control weeds.
 They compete with useful plants for water.

-- Water less frequently, but water deeply, making sure to soak the root zone rather than the whole yard.
+- Water less frequently, but water deeply making sure to soak the root zone rather than the whole yard.

 - Use drip irrigation.
 This can save up to 60% of the water used by sprinkler systems.
 Learn more about drip irrigation here.

-• Water in the early morning to take advantage of the cooler temperatures and reduce evaporation.
+- Water in the early morning to take advantage of the cooler temperatures and reduce evaporation.

-• Group plants according to the amount of water they need.
-This way, you won’t end up over-or-under watering any part of your garden.
+- Group plants according to the amount of water they need.
+This way you won’t end up over-or-under watering any part of your garden.

-• Replace your lawn with native ground covers, mulches and shade trees.
+- Replace your lawn with native ground covers, mulches and shade trees.

 Are your plants jeopardized by a short growing season and the possibility of frost just about any time of the year?

 That’s the situation I’m faced with here in Montana.
 To avoid an Old Man Winter shakedown that wreaks-havoc on your garden in the early spring or late fall, consider providing plant protection with season extenders (see Tools to Extend the Growing Season).
-By using materials as simple as a plastic milk jug or as elaborate as a greenhouse, many organic growers are working around the weather and getting the most out of their gardens.
-There are many ways to lengthen the growing season; your choice really depends on the amount of time and money you want to invest.
+By using materials as simple as a plastic milk jug or as elaborate as a greenhouse many organic growers are working around the weather and getting the most out of their gardens.
+There are many ways to extend the growing season; your choice really depends on the amount of time and money you want to invest.

 Cold Frames.
 Relatively inexpensive and easy to build, a cold frame is a rectangular plastic, fiberglass or glass covered box that is placed on the ground to protect plants from cold weather.
-It has no electrical requirements, relying on the sun for its’ source of heat.
+It has no electrical requirements relying on the sun for its’ source of heat.
 A cold frame will slow moisture evaporation and warm both the soil and air.
 Locate cold frames in an area with southern exposure to ensure maximum solar absorption.

 Hot Beds.
-Similar to cold frames, hot beds use heat mats and soil-heating cables to warm the plant’s root zones.
+Similar to cold frames, hotbeds use heat mats and soil-heating cables to warm the plant’s root zones.
 In areas where electricity is not available, growers can use manure enriched with straw to heat the ground just below seed flats.

 Floating Row Covers.
-Often made of spun-bond polyester, row covers enhance plant and seedling growth while protecting them from cold, wind, and insects.
+Often made of spun-bond polyester, row covers enhance plant and seedling growth while protecting them from cold, wind and insects.
 A single layer protects plants from temperatures as low as 29°F; double layer protects to 26°F. Easy to use, they “float” over crops without support.

 Cloches.
 The cloche is a portable plant covering that provides shelter from the elements and a greenhouse effect.
 Cloches can be used over individual plants or made into tunnels to cover a small group of plants.